elatov/elatov.github.io/_posts/2014-04-14-snort-debian.md

 ### Configure Snort Service

-The snort source contains an init script but it&#8217;s for RPM based distros (but we can still make it work).
+The snort source contains an init script but it's for RPM based distros (but we can still make it work).
 First copy the script:

     elatov@kerch:~$sudo cp snort-2.9.6.0/rpm/snortd /etc/init.d/.